Close Search

 New Hampshire Moose Hunting Applications

 Moose applications must be submitted by paper or online.
-Paper applications can be found at www.wildlife.state.nh.us/hunting/documents/moose-lottery-app.pdf, but we encourage you to apply online where you will be given instant confirmation that your application has been received, thus reducing the likelihood that your application will not be received or that it may be rejected due to errors.
-You can apply online at https://www.wildlife.nh.gov/hunting-nh.
+Paper applications can be found at https://www.ildlife.nh.gov/sites/g/files/ehbemt746/files/documents/moose-lottery-app.pdf, but we encourage you to apply online where you will be given instant confirmation that your application has been received, thus reducing the likelihood of your application being rejected due to errors or not being received by the due date.
+You can apply online at https://www.nhfishandgame.com/Instructions.aspx?m.

 Details of the New Hampshire Draw

-The percentage of permits issued to nonresidents shall not exceed the percentage of hunting licenses sold to non-residents the previous year (approximately 15%-17%).
-Permittees are selected through a computer-generated random number drawing.
-Each applicant selected in the drawing is assigned their first choice, except when the permit quota for that unit has already been filled.
+The percentage of permits issued to non-residents shall not exceed the percentage of hunting licenses sold to non-residents the previous year—approximately 15% to 17%.
+Permits are selected through a computer-generated random-number drawing.
+Each applicant selected in the drawing is assigned their first choice unless the permit quota for that unit has already been filled.
 In cases where the quota in the applicant’s first choice unit has been filled, the applicant will be assigned to the next unfilled unit of their choice as indicated on the application.
-If all listed choices have previously been filled, the applicant will be unsuccessful in the drawing.
+If all listed choices have been filled, the applicant will be unsuccessful in the drawing.
 Applicants not selected in the drawing will not be notified.
-New Hampshire has a three-year waiting period after accepting a moose permit.
-Bonus points cannot be accrued during the three-year waiting period after accepting a moose permit.
+If a successful applicant accepts a moose permit, they must wait three years before applying for another moose permit.
+Bonus points also cannot be accrued during this three-year waiting period.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!